Skip to Content

 A sign that is modeled after the "Welcome to Fabulous Las Vegas" sign, but instead is welcoming guests to the fabulous Icebar.

-It’s difficult to express the immediate feeling of relief that I felt stepping into the Icebar from the blazing heat outdoors.
+It’s difficult to express the immediate relief I felt upon stepping inside from the heat.

 After walking nearly 5 miles in the desert sun and triple-digit heat that morning, this moment alone was almost worth the $24 + tax I paid.